wso2-attic/siddhi-execution-approximate/docs/api/latest.md

 insert into OutputStream;

 ```
-<p style="word-wrap: break-word">Distinct count of sensors which has sent data to the stream is calculated for a relative error of 0.05 and a confidence of 0.65.
-Here the distinct count is the number of different values received for sensorId attribute.
-The answers are 65% guaranteed to have a +-5% error relative to the distinct count.
-The output will consist of the approximate distinct count, lower bound and upper bound of the approximate answer.</p>
+<p style="word-wrap: break-word">This query calculates the distinct count of events for each sensor that has sent data to the stream.
+This value is calculated based on the last 1000 events in a sliding manner.
+The calculated distinct count is 65% guaranteed to deviate no more than 5% from the actual distinct count.
+The output consists of the approximate distinct count, and the lower bound and upper bound of the approximate answer.</p>